redis/redis-doc/topics/cluster-tutorial.md

 the [Redis Cluster specification](/topics/cluster-spec) but just describing how the system behaves from the point of view of the user.

+However this tutorial tries to provide informations about the availability and consistency characteristics of Redis Cluster from the point of view of the final user, state in a simple to understand way.

 Note this tutorial requires Redis version 3.0 or higher.

-Note that if you plan to run a serious Redis Cluster deployment, the more formal specification is a highly suggested reading.
+If you plan to run a serious Redis Cluster deployment, the more formal specification is a suggested reading, even if not strictly required.
+However it is a good idea to start from this document, play with Redis Cluster some time, and only later read the specification.

-**Redis cluster is currently alpha quality code**, please get in touch in the Redis mailing list or open an issue in the Redis GitHub repository if you find any issue.

 Redis Cluster 101
 ---